 But virtual care can help.
-As a digital-first solution, it removes the stressors of seeking in-person care such as cost, finding a doctor, travel, taking time off work and more.
-Virtual care can support employees struggling with stress during the holiday season.
+As a digital-first solution, it removes the stressors of seeking in-person care around the holidays such as cost, finding a doctor, travel, taking time off work and more.
+Virtual care can support employees struggling with their mental health during the holiday season.

 Here are the ways virtual care can provide support for stress:

 Quick Appointment Turnaround: With virtual care, employees can schedule appointments 24/7 and visit with a primary care physician (PCP) or virtual counselor in less than 4 days (on average).
 Currently, the national wait time to see a psychologist is 6 weeks and the wait time to see a PCP is more than 3 weeks.3,4 Virtual care significantly reduces the time to see a doctor or counselor and gets employees help where and when they need it.
 Employees can schedule their appointments at a time that works best for them to work around a hectic holiday schedule.